How to Use

 - Do not drill more than three drill holes at a time, a hot drill can burn the surrounding wood tissue and uptake will not happen.
 Also you can better keep track of the holes as they are small and can be difficult to locate.
 So do only a few holes at a time to keep your drill cool.

 Do not place the syringes too close together.
-This may cause phytotoxicity (leaves turning yellow) maintain the 3 inches spacing.
+This may cause phytotoxicity (leaves turning bronze) maintain a minimum 3 inches of spacing.

 The uptake on the sunny side of the tree will be much faster than the shaded side.
 A cool breeze will also promote a faster uptake and the same following a good a rain.

-Most important, do not inject a tree under drought conditions; make sure you water your trees thoroughly the day before injection.
+- Most important, do not inject a tree under drought conditions; if you must, make sure you water your trees thoroughly for a day or two before injection.
 Propiconazole under drought conditions will zap your tree as it causes (phytotoxicity burning and yellowing of leaves and possible eventual death)

 More Information about Chemjets

 - The Chemjet tree injectors, delivers the same prescribed volume of the fungicide (Propiconazole 14.3% MEC) at the preventive rate of 10 mils per diameter inch in a 50% concentrated solution measured at 20 mils per injector.
-Each injector placed 3″ apart around the trunk stem 4-6 inches above the trunk flare.
 The Chemjet procedure with the higher concentration is much like a booster shot of an antibiotic only with far more effective results.
 The aim of tree injection is to use the tree’s natural transport system which uses the water within the tree for dilution to distribute pesticides, fungicides and fertilizers throughout the entire tree to the areas where they are most effective

 The Chemjet tree injectors are far less invasive and the wound closure, due to the small shallow holes will close within a few short weeks.
 The overall damage is reduced by more than 85% versus the Macro System.